When: March 11–14, 2020

 - Review the conference materials with an eye toward addressing your hospital or facility’s current needs or plans for the near future.

 - Prepare an estimate of costs in advance, including registration fee, membership fee, airfare, hotel, and miscellaneous expenses.
-Remember that registering on or before Friday, March 1, 2019, will save you $50 on your registration fee.
+Remember that registering before Early Bird closes, will save you $50 on your registration fee.

-- Emphasize the opportunity you have to gain up to 16.75 credits at the conference (and up to 20.75 credits including the preconference session).
+- Emphasize the opportunity to gain continuing education credits at the conference.

 - Identify a back-up person or process to ensure work coverage during your absence.
 Perhaps you can ask an assistant or department head to help.